amdw/volume/README.md

 Copyright © 2014 Andrew Medworth

-Distributed under the BSD License: see LICENSE file for more details.
+Distributed under the BSD License: see LICENSE.md file for more details.